This quick and easy Roasted Tomatillo Salsa Verde has a sweet, spicy flare that’s more than an amazing chip dip. You’ll want to put it on everything!

 If you make this Roasted Tomatillo Salsa Verde, be sure to leave a comment and/or give this recipe a rating!
 I love to hear from you guys!
 And of course, if you make this recipe, don’t forget to snap a pic and tag me on Instagram!

 This page contains affiliate links.
 Meaning, whenever you purchase an item after clicking an Amazon link through this website, we receive a small percentage from Amazon.
 It doesn’t cost anything extra to you!
 It simply helps maintain the blog.
 Thanks so much!

 - 1 ½ lb tomatillos, husked and rinsed (12-15)

 - 2-3 tablespoons olive oil

 - Juice and zest from 1 large lime

 - ½ packed cup fresh cilantro

 - 2 teaspoons honey

-Serve with chips, or over steak, chicken, pork, seafood, fish, or eggs.
-Leftover sauce can be frozen in a freezer bag up to 3 months.
+- Serve with chips, or over steak, chicken, pork, seafood, fish, or eggs.
+Leftover salsa can be frozen in a freezer bag up to 3 months.
 Thaw and reheat on medium-low when ready to use, or serve at room temperature.

-*Above Tidbits sourced from Bon Appétit June, 2007.
+*Above facts sourced from Bon Appétit June, 2007.
 Republished post with updated photos.